Monthly automated investments in an ETF might be a little roundabout but helpful

 With ETFs, which give us the flexibility of choosing how many units we want to buy, it will still make more sense to fix the sum we want to invest monthly, rather than units.
 This allows for rupee cost averaging, bringing down our average cost for a unit over time.
-Rupee cost averaging buys us more units if the ETF’s unit price goes down and less units if it goes up, because our investment sum is predetermined.
+Rupee cost averaging buys us more units if the ETF’s unit price goes down and fewer units if it goes up because our investment sum is predetermined.

 Whatever the method, a SIP-like arrangement for ETFs would still need us to choose which ETFs to invest in, the guiding principle should be to pick one which is liquid and has a large corpus or asset under management (AUM).